 A waiver of undergraduate tuition and fees is available for a spouse or dependent of a Service Member who died in the line of duty or who died as a result of injuries sustained while in the line of duty, or is classified as a POW or MIA according to the Department of Defense.
 Students must be in good standing in a state supported educational institution in Alaska.
 For more information, contact UAA Financial Aid Office, 907-786-1586, UAF Financial Aid Office 907-474-7256, or UAS Financial Aid Office907-465-6255.

 National Guard members are eligible for 100 percent tuition assistance at the University of Alaska and tuition reimbursement for in state, non-UA schools. http://veterans.alaska.gov/education-benefits.html

 Arizona veterans or their eligible dependents who have applied for educational benefits under the GI Bill at state-supported community colleges, or colleges and universities which may defer payment of tuition, fees, and required books for a period of 120 days with no interest charges.
 If no payment from the U.S. Department of Veterans Affairs has been received by the end of the period, an extension may be granted until receipt of benefits.
 Contact a Veteran Education Specialist at the respective Arizona

 college campus for more information and details on the program.

 Active members of the Delaware National Guard may be eligible for full tuition and fees for four years at a Delaware public institution.
-Apply by contacting the Delaware Higher Education Commission, 820 North French Street, Wilmington, DE 19801, telephone 302-577-3240. http://veteransaffairs.delaware.gov/pdf/STATE VETERANS BENEFITS 2010.pdf
+Apply by contacting the Delaware Higher Education Commission, 820 North French Street, Wilmington, DE 19801, telephone 302-577-3240. https://veteransaffairs.delaware.gov/veterans-benefits/

 District Of Columbia